 Below is a list of recent publications and preprints.
 Collaborative work with Dan Bump, including many supporting materials on multiple Dirichlet series, can also be found in the Papers section of his home page.
 His page contains some additional supporting materials, mostly for our older papers from the "aughts," so you might want to try there first.

 - Vertex operators, solvable lattice models, and metaplectic Whittaker functions (with V. Buciumas, D. Bump, and H.P.A.
-Gustafsson).
+Gustafsson), submitted for publication

-- Duality for metaplectic ice (with V. Buciumas, D. Bump, and N. Gray), submitted for publication.
+- Duality for metaplectic ice (with V. Buciumas, D. Bump, and N. Gray), To appear in Comm. in Number Theory and Physics

-- A Yang-Baxter equation for metaplectic ice (with V. Buciumas and D. Bump), submitted for publication.
+- A Yang-Baxter equation for metaplectic ice (with V. Buciumas and D. Bump), To appear in Comm. in Number Theory and Physics

 - Whittaker coefficients of metaplectic Eisenstein series (with S. Friedberg), GAFA, 25 4:1180--1239 (2015)